$U_q(sl(2))-$quantum invariants unified via intersections of embedded Lagrangians: Lawrence representation and intersection pairings

-In this part, we present the definition of the version of the homological Lawrence representation of the braid groups which uses this set-up.
-More specifically, we present certain homology classes which will be suitable for the topological model that we aim to achieve.
-We refer to \cite{Cr3} for details of the construction.
+Now we present the definition of the version of the homological Lawrence representation of the braid groups which uses the above set-up. \begin{convention}[Parameter which is zero] If one of the parameter $l$ or $k$ is zero, then we will remove it from the indices of the homology groups:

+\end{convention} \begin{notation}[$B_n$ action] We will use that the braid group $B_{n+l}$ is the mapping class group of the punctured disc $\mathscr D_{n+l}$.
+For our purpose, we do not need to act non-trivially on the set of $l$ green punctures, so we consider the inclusion: given by adding $l$ trivial strands, associated to the $l$ green punctures.
+All braid group actions from now on will be pre-composed with this inclusion. \end{notation} \begin{proposition}[Version of the Lawrence representation] Following \cite{CrM}, there is a well defined braid group action (arising from the mapping class group of the punctured disc) which commutes with the action of deck transformations at the homological level: